gamma-opt/oip-notes/course/part2/3-constrained_optimisation-linear.md

 Making a problem more general by ignoring or relaxing constraints is called a _relaxation_.
 In this example, the relaxation did not give us a feasible solution with respect to integrality, but we can use it to guide further searches.
-The branch-and-cut algorithm does exactly this.
+The branch-and-bound algorithm does exactly this.

 Since $x_1$ is not an integer, we can add a constraint to disallow this solution and rerun the simplex algorithm.
 Simply adding $x_1\neq \frac{20}{7}$ however is not ideal, since it is easily imaginable this may give rise to a practically identical optimum $(\frac{20}{7}+\delta, 3)$ where $\delta$ is very small.